reidrac/z80count/README.md

 # Number of spaces for each tab
 # tab width = 8

-# Keep previous cycle annotations in the comment.
+# Keep previous cycle annotations in the comment
 # keep cycles = no

 # Use tabs to align newly added comments instead of spaces